 Product Recall might be initiated by:

-<, as a result of Complaints, Deviations, Nonconformances investigation, pharmacovigilance considerations regarding safety or efficacy (voluntary Recall).
+Company ABC, as a result of Complaints, Deviations, Nonconformances investigation, pharmacovigilance considerations regarding safety or efficacy (voluntary Recall).

 local or overseas health authorities, or from information received directly from such authorities (statutory Recall).

-The Recall Coordinator (< or designated person on this role) organizes and coordinates all Recall activities.
+The Recall Coordinator (e.g., Quality Management Director or designated person in this role) organizes and coordinates all Recall activities.
 If there is a need to initiate a Recall, Recall Coordinator arranges a meeting of the RCC immediately.

 RCC shall decide